devzzafk/AppSprint-2026/README.md

 Quantity & batch alignment
 Transparent score breakdown
-Explainable matching instead of black-box recommendations
+Explainable matching instead of black-box recommendations Crop & Quality       35%

-Producers can discover buyer opportunities based on the supply they already have available.

-Example:

-BANANA```text
-Crop & Quality       35%
 Price Parity         25%
 Proximity            20%
 Quantity             20%
 ────────────────────────
 Total               100%
+03 // What Can I Sell?

+Producers can discover buyer opportunities based on the supply they already have available.

+Example:

+BANANA

 300 kg available